Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

 \section{Model Verification and Validation}

-To test the numerical properties of the described LBM scheme, two equations were investigated, a advection diffusion equation, with a linear source term, and Allen-Cahn equation.
-As analytical solutions are easy to obtain for the first example, a detail analysis of error is performed in that case.
-Also, for the first equation, the results are compared with the situation in which one would assume $\phi=\tilde\phi$.
+To test the numerical properties of the described \ac{LBM} scheme, two equations were investigated, an advection diffusion equation, with a linear source term, and the Allen-Cahn equation.
+As analytical solutions are easy to obtain for the first example, a detailed analysis of error is performed in that case.
+Also, for the first equation, the results are compared with the situation in which one would naively assume $\phi=\tilde\phi$.
 In the case of the Allen-Cahn equation, which has a bi-stable, highly non-linear source term, convergence is checked for both uniform, and non-trivial initial conditions.